launch-pad-investments/virtual-air-marshal/README.md

 ## For Guild owners
 Each of the bellow presented systems acts as a standalone entity part of the Virtual Air Marshal.
 This means, that it requires registration for each system separately (Only one command to execute).
-For Set-up guildines

 ## Available functions and systems
 - Spam/Bot Invasion Prevention System